|

 of hitting the girl, no one is sure what

-over the radio that Kong is climbing to
+over the radio saying Kong is climbing to

 the top of the